 Support – all local State/Federal MPs & their counterparts have encouraged us to work on this project with existing sports Clubs.
 We’ve clearly done this as evidenced by the co-signatories to this letter.
 We’ll also copy them all on this correspondence & the subsequent outcome(s).

-There’s so much more to share & discuss with you, all of us unpaid volunteers.
-We propose (say) four delegates representing the 3 clubs, for an hour’s meeting at your pleasure.
-Please advise a suitable meeting time…

-Yours faithfully,

-(Undersigned by respective club presidents)
+We would value the opportunity to meet with you and gain your advice in how we can move forward with this exciting venture.

+I can be contacted on ######### regarding a suitable date and time to meet with you at your earliest convenience.

+I have signed the letter on behalf of our partners who represent their respective organisations;

-Anthony (Rex) Thomas Chris Lees Leonie Baldwin
+Anthony (Rex) Thomas – CCSA

-CCSA GTC WTC
+Leoni Baldwin – Wyong Tennis

+Tony Hayworth – Gosford Tennis

+Yours sincerely,

+GORDON etc